Syria's Assad votes in former rebel town, site of chemical attack | Politics

 The opposition boycotted the vote and said Assad's presidential rivals were deliberately low-key: former deputy cabinet minister Abdallah Saloum Abdallah and Mahmoud Ahmed Marei, head of a small, officially sanctioned opposition party.
 Addressing his critics, Assad said Syrians had made their feelings clear by coming out in large numbers.
 "The value of your opinions is zero," he said.

-The higher judicial committee said it would keep polls open until midnight due to high turnout.
+Polls closed at midnight after authorities extended voting by five hours due to the high turnout.
 At Damascus University's Faculty of Arts, hundreds of students lined up to vote, with several buses parked outside.

 "With our blood and soul we sacrifice our lives for you Bashar," groups of them chanted before the polls opened, in scenes repeated across the 70% of Syria now under government control.
 "We came to elect President Bashar al-Assad...Without him Syria would not be Syria," said Amal, a nursing student, who declined to give a second name for fear of reprisals.